+Step 3.
 Take the right driver

 Like the right balls and ball position, choosing the right golf club is important.
 Every golf club has its unique features and purposes.
 Whether it’s a putter or a driver or even the irons, you can’t hit every time with the same club.
 If you know which club to use when and use it properly, then you can skip this section.
-This is just to recheck that your slices are not caused by wrong club selection.
+This is just to recheck that your slices are not caused by the wrong club selection.
 If you just begin to play golf and don’t know it, you can read our ultimate guide here.

+Step 4.
 Reconstruct your grip

-A wrong grip can surely impact on your control over your golf shots.
+A wrong grip can surely impact your control over your golf shots.
 Analyze your grip now and check if/whether it is okay or not.
 If you find that your left hand (assuming a right-handed golfer) is too far underneath the club at the point of set up that inevitably opens the clubface which might be causing you a slice.